How to Fix Deep Scratches on a Car: Depth Guide, Wet Sanding & Costs

 Essential Tools And Materials

 Many repair kits are available for fixing scratches.
-These kits have all you need.
-Look for a kit with sandpaper, polishing compound, and touch-up paint.
-Some kits even include microfiber cloths.
-Using a kit makes the task easier.
-Kits are great for beginners.
-They save time and effort.
-Ensure all items are in the kit before buying.
-Double-check for missing tools.
+Look for a kit with sandpaper (multiple grits), polishing compound, and touch-up paint.
+Some kits include microfiber cloths.
+Kits are great for beginners — they save time and ensure you have the right tools together.
+Check that the kit includes wet/dry sandpaper in 1500-grit and 2000-grit for clear coat repairs.

 Preparing Your Vehicle